Best Movies About Money and The Stock Market

 1. Wall Street (1987)

-One movie everyone interested in finance should definitely see.
-Originally crafted to show the excess and hedonism associated with finance, Wall Street still wields incredible power as a recruiting tool for traders, brokers, analysts, and bankers nearly 30 years after it was made.1
+If you haven’t seen this legendary masterpiece then you are missing some real fun and excitement.
+One movie everyone interested in finance should see.
+Originally crafted to show the excess and hedonism associated with finance, Wall Street still wields incredible power as a recruiting tool for traders, brokers, analysts, and bankers nearly 30 years after it was made.

 Although the movie serves to warn us about the dangers of insider trading, let’s face it, who wouldn’t want to be Bud Fox or even Gordon Gekko (legitimately, of course) and indulge a bit in our greedy side; after all, as Gekko would say, “Greed is good.”